 The proposed and revised budgets for the year ended June 30, 2023, were submitted to and approved by the board of directors.
 The budget, which included proposed expenditures and the means of financing them for all the special revenue funds, except for the General Fund, was also submitted to the Louisiana GOEA.
+The General Fund is not required to submit a budget because funding is received in the form of Parish funds.
+Consequently, the amount of funding is uncertain from year to year.

+Unobligated grant funds at year end that were received through the Louisiana GOEA must be returned to the office.
 Revenues earned or donated to the Council may be carried into the ensuing year.
 The budget is prepared on a modified accrual basis, consistent with the basis of accounting, for comparing budgeted and actual revenues and expenditures.
 Actual amounts are compared to budgeted amounts periodically during the fiscal year as a management control device.
 The Council does not recognize or record encumbrances in its budget practices.
 All budgetary appropriations lapse at the end of each fiscal year (June 30).